-To celebrate my 2nd year on the wagon, I wrote my internal and external observations of the world as reformed drinker.
+To celebrate my second year on the wagon, I wrote my internal and external observations of the world as a former drinker.
 Many people resonated with the piece and found the post helpful in their own struggles to abstain from alcohol.
 This piece is going to be a little different, but hopefully no less helpful.

 Maybe someone is just curious and wants to know what goes through the mind of someone that gives up booze.
 Whatever your reasons for reading further, I hope you get something out of this post.

-I only went to one AA meeting because of what I heard at the meetings.
+I only went to one AA meeting because of what I heard at the meeting.
 The people there were from all walks of life, but the one thing they had in common is that they couldn’t control their drinking.
 I’ve come to believe there is a big difference between someone with a drinking problem and someone that has problems while drinking.
-The latter is what most drinkers are, especially after they have too many.
+The latter is what most drinkers.
 The former are people that need services like AA and can’t even have just one drink.

 Sometimes I wonder if I was any more of an asshole when I drank than when I was sober.
 Everyone can be ornery, especially when drinking, but I wanted to know if drinking had a net positive or negative effect on my social life.
 I used a simple and unscientific method to answer this question.

 I didn’t have my first drink until I was 18.
 I counted the number of close friendships I had at that age.
-Then I counted the close friends I have now and subtracted 2 for each friendship I lost and added 1 for each friendship I gained.
-Since I got a positive number, I concluded that alcohol did, in the long term, affect my friendships.
+Then I counted the close friends I have now.
+I subtracted 2 for each friendship I lost and added 1 for each friendship I gained.
+Since I got a positive number, I concluded that alcohol did not, in the long term, affect my friendships.
 It did, however, lower my tolerance for disingenuous displays of friendship.

 If your head space isn’t right, alcohol is going to bring it out very quickly.
 It’s easier to contain personal problems while sober, but having personal problems makes it more likely that you’ll get drunk.
 Any personal problem I had while sober go 10 times worse when I drank.
 I wasn’t the type of person to drink my problems away, but when getting drunk is a regular part of life, I inevitably had problems while drinking.

 When you don’t drink, it is impossible to not feel like an outsider.
-You become comfortable with the feeling, because it’s impossible to feel like you completely belong.
+You become comfortable with the feeling, but it’s impossible to feel like you completely belong.
 This is because alcohol is such a fixture in our culture that by actively rejecting it, you are actively rejecting what has essentially become a tradition.
-Though you get used to it, this feeling never truly goes away.

 Sobriety is a good way to discover which relationships are important in your life.
 The amount of people I no longer communicate with is expected so it’s not that surprising.
 What is surprising is the fact that I don’t miss the communication at all.
 Communication with my closest friends is all that I need.
-I see and communicate with them on a regular basis, and as we grow the conversation topics deepen but require fewer words to express.
+I regularly communicate with them.
+As we grow, the conversation topics deepen but expression requires fewer words.